Image de médicaments en vrac, incluant benzodiazépines, opiacés et stimulants, souvent détournés comme drogues à des fins récréatives.

 Safety reminder

-In case of loss of consciousness, fainting, suspected overdose, chemical submission, or accidental ingestion, immediately contact emergency services: 15, 18 or 112.
+In case of loss of consciousness, malaise, suspected overdose, chemical submission, or accidental ingestion, immediately contact emergency services: 15, 18 or 112.
 Never leave an unconscious person alone.

 Useful sources and reference organizations

-• Drug Info Service — information, support, and guidance on drugs and addictions.
+• Drogues Info Service — information, listening, and guidance on drugs and addictions.

 • ANSM — official information on medications, misuse risks, and pharmacovigilance.